jorditg/jorditg.github.io/_posts/2018-02-20-probabistic-model-estimation.md

 * Variational autoencoders (VAEs)
 * Generative Adversarial Networks (GANs)

-**Graphical models** are models built using as a main representation a graphical structure that abstracts out the contitional independence relationships between variables.
+**Graphical models** are models built using as a main representation a graphical structure that abstracts out the conditional independence relationships between variables.

 **Variational autoencoders** is a generative model.
-It uses a **encoder network** to encode the true distribution into a small feature space and after that uses a decoder network to reconstruct the original sample from the encoded representation.
+It uses a *encoder network* to encode the true distribution into a small feature space and after that uses a *decoder network* to reconstruct the original sample from the encoded representation.
 It uses neural networks as a way to represent information in a compressed manner an to learn important features required for generating a true distribution.

 **Generative Adversarial Networks** use also a combination of two neural networks to create a generative model that tries to mimic a true distribution.
 The first network called *generator*, generates a model sample from a random vector using a deterministic transformation.
 A second neural network called *discriminator* receives randomly chosen samples from the true distribution and from the model distribution and is trained for differentiating between them.
 Both networks are trained in a adversarial manner, the generator to generate images as close as possible to the true distribution and the discrinator to detect the samples coming from the generator.
 GANs are a likelihood free model because it has a non-tractable likelihood although probably existing.